alan-turing-institute/data-safe-haven/processes/provider-overview.md

 ### Investigator

-The research project lead, this individual is responsible for ensuring that the project staff comply with the haven's security policies.
+The research project lead, this individual is responsible for ensuring that the project staff comply with the Environment's security policies.
 A single lead investigator must be responsible for a project.
 Multiple collaborating institutions may have their own lead academic staff, and academic staff might delegate to a researcher the leadership as far as interaction with the secure environment is concerned.
 In both cases, the term Investigator here is independent of this - regardless of academic status or institutional collaboration, this individual accepts responsibility for the conduct of the project and its members.